A Minimal-Assumption Analysis of Q-Learning with Time-Varying Policies: Main Results

 \begin{corollary} For a given $\xi > 0$, the sample complexity to achieve $\mathbb{E}[\|Q_{k} - Q^*\|_{\infty}] \leq \xi$ is

 \end{corollary} The proof of Corollary~\ref{coro1} is provided in Appendix~\ref{pf:coro1}.
-In terms of dependence on the accuracy level $\xi$, the leading-order term is $\Tilde{\mathcal{O}}(1/\xi^{2})$, which matches that of off-policy Q-learning~\cite{li2020sample,qu2020finite,even2003learning,chen2024lyapunov}.
-However, the dependence on other problem-specific constants, such as the effective horizon $1/(1-\gamma)$ and the size of the state–action space $|\mathcal{S}||\mathcal{A}|$ (which is a lower bound for $\mu_{\pi_b,\min}\pi_{b,\min}$), is significantly worse than that of off-policy Q-learning \cite{li2020sample}.
-This is expected, since Q-learning with on-policy sampling has a much harder time exploring the entire state–action space, whereas off-policy Q-learning typically assumes a stationary (often uniform) learning policy.
+In terms of the dependence on the accuracy level $\xi$, the leading-order term is $\widetilde{\mathcal{O}}(1/\xi^{2})$, which matches that of off-policy Q-learning \cite{li2020sample,qu2020finite,even2003learning,chen2024lyapunov}.
+However, the dependence on other problem-specific constants, such as the effective horizon $1/(1-\gamma)$ and the size of the state--action space $|\mathcal{S}||\mathcal{A}|$ (which lower bounds $\mu_{\pi_b,\min}\pi_{b,\min}$), is worse than that of off-policy Q-learning \cite{li2020sample}.
+This behavior is expected, since Q-learning with on-policy sampling faces greater difficulty in exploring the entire state--action space, whereas off-policy Q-learning typically assumes a stationary learning policy, often uniform.
 In Section~\ref{sec:numerical}, we present numerical simulations confirming that on-policy Q-learning indeed converges more slowly than off-policy Q-learning.

 While on-policy Q-learning exhibits a slower convergence rate (measured in $\mathbb{E}[\|Q_k - Q^*\|_\infty^2]$) compared to off-policy Q-learning, an important advantage is that the learning policies $\pi_k$ also converge to an optimal one, as opposed to remaining stationary in off-policy Q-learning.
 The explicit convergence rate is characterized in the following theorem.